 Let’s get started with some examples.
 These images below aren’t that great.

-So let’s search for a better logo.
+So let’s look for a better logo.
 The image below is what we’re talking about.
 There’s nothing better than a really clean high contrast image.

 2. Use High Image Size/Resolution